Articles / Comparisonsupdated for DaVinci Resolve 21.0 (June 2026)

 A certification from the software's own maker carries more weight on a resume line than a stack of watched tutorials, and Blackmagic's costs exactly nothing.
 The one thing it won't give you is a second opinion or a personality.
 It's official material, written the way official material reads.
 If you want a teacher with opinions and war stories, look at the next two.

 Two caveats before you clear your calendar.
-The books track major releases, and as I write this the current editions are still written for Resolve 20, so a menu will occasionally have moved by the time you follow along in 21.
+The books track major releases, and as I write this in July 2026 the current editions are still written for Resolve 20, a month after Resolve 21 shipped, so a menu will occasionally have moved by the time you follow along in 21.
 Nothing that breaks a lesson.
 You'll just notice.
 And budget honest time: these are project-based books with exercises, so plan on a week of evenings for the Beginner's Guide alone, not one sitting.

 Who is it for?
 Anyone who wants structure and a verifiable credential without spending a cent, and anyone who learns better from written steps and lesson files than from watching someone's screen.
 What does it skip?
 The job around the tool.
-There's nothing here about handling clients, pricing your work, or triaging a deadline, and there's no one to ask when a lesson doesn't land.
+There's nothing here about handling clients, pricing your work, or triaging a deadline, and there's no one to ask when a lesson doesn't land, though the free live webinars Blackmagic started running in 2026 close that gap a little when the schedule lines up with yours.

 Is Warren Eagles' Resolve Megapack worth it for color grading?